 Make an attempt to correct the section the way the editor suggested.
 Show them and your publisher that you are willing to try and willing to improve.
 If it doesn’t work out, find another way to fix the problem.
 There is always another way; remember that!

 Ask for feedback.
 Communicate.
 Let your editor know what you are thinking and when you are lost.
 By asking this one question, you are giving them a chance to communicate back by showing them what you have done.

-If you really feel passionate about something the editor is asking you to change, then tell them way.
+If you really feel passionate about something the editor is asking you to change, then tell them that you feel that way.
 Explain it.
 If you do that, they understand you better and can help you keep what you want and still have a better piece of writing with the same message.

 I have had authors not tell me how they felt and why.
 That made it very hard to finish the edits.
 As an author, I have found that when I say this to my editor, our relationship improves as our communication becomes more open.